-Rob Kooken, director of business development and an account executive for PHH Arval, agreed.
-“Measuring certain factors by hours versus miles enables a fleet manager to get a more accurate insight into the wear-and-tear on a vehicle and plan PM accordingly,” he said.
-“For example, certain medium-duty trucks have special applications that may require the vehicle to be running — such as those equipped with PTO.
-These require constant charging of the battery to operate and accrue more time idling that won’t show up as mileage or utilization.”
+Additionally, measuring certain factors by hours versus miles helps a fleet manager get more accurate insight into the wear and tear on a vehicle and plan preventive maintenance needs accordingly.
+Some medium-duty trucks, such as those equipped with power take-off (PTO), have unique applications that may require the vehicle to remain running.
+These vehicles require constant battery charging and will accrue more time if idling doesn't show up as mileage or utilization.

-The installation of telematics devices on company vehicles began tracking hours vs. actual miles driven.
-This was a key turning point in the hours versus miles debate, as it provided fleets an easier way to track hours, rather than simply trusting a driver’s log.
+Installing telematics devices on company vehicles began tracking hours vs. actual miles driven.
+The added use of telematics was a critical turning point in the hours versus miles debate, as it provided fleets an easier way to track hours rather than simply trusting a driver’s log.